RhoInc/clinical-timelines/README.md

 Clinical Timelines is a JavaScript library that provides line charts with an overview of events over time.
 It is designed for use in clinical trial research, but can also be applied in other areas.

 Clinical Timelines includes helpful visualization features such as points for all events occurring within a single day or points for a single event witnessed over multiple days.
-Users can also accesses a separate page view of individual participant data.
+Users can also access a separate page view of individual participant data.

+[Click here to see a live demo](https://rhoinc.github.io/viz-library/examples/0022-clinical-timelines/example.html). when the page loads the user sees multiple colored lines providing a summary of events happening overtime within a clinical study.

 ![alt tag](https://user-images.githubusercontent.com/31038805/32564699-14931e54-c483-11e7-82bb-43e448ad6ada.gif)